michal-owsiak/swps-university-research/README.md

 ## **Data collection and tools used**

-(_Dataset available with an open access courtesy of Mendeley Data: [https://data.mendeley.com/datasets/bhkb7zmb9v/1](https://data.mendeley.com/datasets/bhkb7zmb9v/1)_)
+(_The dataset is openly available courtesy of Mendeley Data: [https://data.mendeley.com/datasets/bhkb7zmb9v/1](https://data.mendeley.com/datasets/bhkb7zmb9v/1)_)

 The dataset was collected through an online survey distributed from February 17, 2023, to March 29, 2023.
 It includes: